Dinduks/dinduks.github.com/source/_posts/2012-09-29-dont-comment-your-code.markdown

 *advice* is exactly the one you shouldn't give.
 It only encourages laziness, writing dirty code, and filling the cracks in by commenting every piece of code.

-I believe that, unless exception, you should not use comments, but instead think every time before you write one: why are you doing this?
+I believe that most of the time you should not use comments, but instead think every time before you write one: why are you doing this?
 Is your method or function name not explicit enough?
 Fix it.
 Is it complex?
 Refactor it and move its main parts to new methods or functions.
-Is it non-understandable?
+Is it hard to understand?
 You're writing bad code.

 When I say *exception*, I mean specific cases where you really need to explain what you are doing: you're hacking to get the shit done, writing some complex